-A graduate of Real madrid's academy.
+A graduate of Real Madrid's academy.
 He played for a number of clubs before settling down with Athletic Bilbao.
-He scored 115 goals for him between 1996 and 2007.
+He scored 115 goals for them between 1996 and 2007.
 Urzaiz earned 25 caps for Spain, representing the national team at Euro 2000.

 ST: Rafael Moreno Aranzadi "Pichichi" (Spain)

-Genar Andrinúa, José Ramón Alexanko, Carlos Gurpegui, Josu Urrutia, Estanislao Argote , Bata, Raimundo Pérez Lezama, Ion Andoni Goikoetxea, Guillermo Gorostiza, Rafael Iriondo, Javier Irureta, Julio Salinas, Fidel Uriarte, Manu Sarabia, Victor Unamuno, Aritz Aduriz, Asier del Horno.
+Genar Andrinúa, José Ramón Alexanko, Carlos Gurpegui, Josu Urrutia, Estanislao Argote , Bata, Raimundo Pérez Lezama, Guillermo Gorostiza, Rafael Iriondo, Javier Irureta, Julio Salinas, Fidel Uriarte, Manu Sarabia, Victor Unamuno, Aritz Aduriz, Asier del Horno.

 -- I prefer Cedrun over Raimundo Pérez Lezama.

 -- Both Andoni Goikoetxea and Ion Andoni Goikoetxea were selected.
 Andoni Goikoetxea earned a reputation as one of the toughest defender in the history of La Liga.
 Ion Goikoetxea could play in various position.